VS

 In terms of activity leading into the fight, Steven Butler had been fighting more than Ryota Murata.

-Going to this contest, Ryota Murata had last fought 5 months and 11 days ago, while Steven Butler's last outing had been 2 months and 27 days ago.
+Going into this contest, Ryota Murata had last fought 5 months and 11 days ago, while Steven Butler's last outing had been 2 months and 27 days ago.

-Murata's last 5 fights had come over a period of 2 years, 7 months and 3 days, meaning he had been fighting on average every 6 months and 8 days.
+Murata's last 5 fights had come over a period of 2 years, 7 months and 3 days, which means he had been fighting approximately every 6 months and 8 days.
 In those fights, he fought a total of 41 rounds, meaning that they had lasted 8.2 rounds on average.

 Butler's last 5 fights had come over a period of 1 year and 6 months, meaning he had been fighting on average every 3 months and 19 days.
 In those fights, he fought a total of 23 rounds, meaning that they had lasted 4.6 rounds on average.